JulienSimonin/Best-Project/CEO-Bautista_README.md

-# Doing Alpha-diversity assessment in R
+# Alpha-diversity assessment in R
 By Christian Elmarc O. Bautista

 ## About documentation